 Using your debit card to take a cash advance at a bank where you are not a customer is fairly simple.
 You present your card at the teller window and the transaction is processed the same as a credit card cash advance, only the money is debited from your account rather than being charged against a line of credit.

 Depending on the bank’s policy, you may have to provide a signature or your PIN number to complete the transaction.

 Debit card cash advances are available at most banks in the U.S., although Citibank and SunTrust are two of the larger financial institutions that don’t allow them.

 So, you’ve hit your daily ATM withdrawal limit

 If you’ve hit your daily ATM withdrawal limit and need a lot more cash, you may want to consider a debit card cash advance, since it’s fairly easy to do, even if it’s not at your own bank.
-Your ATM withdrawal limit varies from bank to bank and the type of account you have usually determines how much money you can take out at the ATM each day.
+Your ATM withdrawal limit varies from bank to bank and the type of account you have usually determine how much money you can take out at the ATM each day.

 Tip: If you don’t need a huge amount, you can always go to your local grocery or drugstore and make a small purchase and ask for cash back.
 Remember that merchants place limits on how much cash back you can receive.